Much of personal finance is common sense. We know we should spend less than we make. We know we should avoid credit card debts.

-But there are some choices that we need to make that aren't so clear.
-Whether to use extra money to pay off your mortgage or to invest is one of those choices.
+But there are some choices that we need to make that aren’t so clear.
+Whether to use extra money to pay off your mortgage or to invest in one of those choices.

 My first mortgage was amortized over 35 years.
 Now, I’m planning to be mortgage free at 35 years old.

 I’ve lived both sides of the argument.
 Here’s how I see it now.

 Let’s do some quick calculations to see if there’s a winner on paper.

 I live in Ottawa, Canada.
 According to the Ottawa Real Estate Board, the average sale price for a home in December was $381,936.*

 To avoid paying mortgage loan insurance here, we need to put down 20%.

 So, let’s use a 20% down payment of $76,387 and a mortgage balance of $305,549 to run our scenarios.

 Let’s use the common 25 year amortization and 5 year term.